tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

   **Answer**: web3.py

-Wrap up the welcome with some encouraging or engaging language:
+Wrap up with some encouraging language:

 > Time to get excited!
 Let's dive into working with Web3!